About this apartment

 - Washing machine

-Myself or my support team will be contactable via email or telephone for the entirety of your stay.
+My support team will be available via message or telephone during your stay.

 In Shoreditch, empty walls are future murals.
 The neighborhood’s industrial warehouses and dingy side streets offer plenty of potential space waiting to be reimagined.
 Old brick warehouses have transformed into interactive art galleries, and countless buildings have served as Banksy’s canvases.
 Shoreditch’s appeal as a creative playground stems (at least, in part) from an urban, gritty underbelly, but clean-cut treasures aren’t in short supply—Shoreditch’s design sensibilities also influence its trendy pubs and cafes.